cylc/cylc-doc/src/user-guide/running-workflows/scheduler-start-up.rst

-The ``cylc play`` command starts a new instance of the Cylc scheduler program to manage the target workflow, for the duration of its run (It also releases paused workflows that are already running).
+The ``cylc play`` command starts a new instance of the Cylc scheduler program to manage the target workflow, for the duration of its run (it also resumes paused workflows that are already running).

 There are several ways to start a scheduler for workflow that is not already